rage/cyber-security-base-19/data/module-2/part-3/security.md

 <programming-exercise name="Cookie heist" tmcname="part3-16.xss" course="Securing Software">

 The exercise contains a simple direct message application, where messages are not properly sanitized.
-This allows to send messages containing HTML code, and Javascript code.
+This allows to send messages containing HTML code, and JavaScript code.
 Write a message that---when viewed by the victim in the application---will steal the victim cookie.
 Write the message in `src/msg.html`.
 The test will simulate the heist by sending the message in `src/msg.html` to the victim and have the victim view the message.

-To steal the cookie, use Javascript to send the cookie to `mail/` on the same server.
+To steal the cookie, use JavaScript to send the cookie to `mail/` on the same server.
 Note that in the real world this can be _any_  server but for automatic testing we added the `mail/` service to the same server to simulate the heist.